Biden blasted for hiding ‘border mayhem’ as surge of 1.4 million illegal immigrants projected

-Homeland Security is on track to nab 1.4 million illegal immigrants attempting to jump the border this year, according to the man who ran the Border Patrol in the Obama years then ran Customs and Border Protection during the Trump era.
+The Border Patrol is on track to nab 1.4 million illegal immigrants attempting to jump the border this year, according to the man who ran the Border Patrol in the Obama years then ran Customs and Border Protection during the Trump era.

 Mark Morgan, speaking to reporters in Texas on Tuesday, flatly rejected President Biden’s claim last week that the current surge is nothing new and happens “every year.”